 Nancy losing her baby is one hell of a Tear Jerker storyline.

 Lynsey's death.
-It's even one in-universe and she was basically The Messiah compared to everyone else in the village, with no-one having a bad word to say about her.
+It's even one in-universe and she was basically an All-Loving Hero compared to everyone else in the village, with no-one having a bad word to say about her.